 “It zeroes in on one of the most poignant times in an individual’s life, which is the transition to the preteen and early teen years, where kids — and, I think, in particular girls — start to really powerfully feel the loss of childhood.” – Dacher Keltner

-How Asheville Academy for Girls can help
+How Asheville Academy can help

 Asheville Academy is a therapeutic boarding school for girls, ages 10 to 14.
 At Asheville Academy, we help adolescent girls work through their inner issues and tap into their untouched potential.
 Through comprehensive, research-based therapy, we make true differences in young girls’ and their families’ lives.